renatocamara/ai-102-advanced-topics/documents/Advanced_Topic_1_Generative_AI_and_AI_Agents_with_Azure_AI_and_Semantic_Kernel.md

 ## 1. Concept Explanation

 Generative AI has revolutionized the way we interact with technology.
 At its core, it's about creating new, original content—be it text, images, or code—that is coherent and contextually relevant.
 When combined with the concept of AI agents, we move beyond simple content generation to creating autonomous systems that can perform complex tasks, reason about problems, and interact with their environment.
-Azure AI, particularly through the Azure AI Studio, provides a comprehensive platform for building these sophisticated AI solutions.
+Azure AI, particularly through the Azure AI Foundry, provides a comprehensive platform for building these sophisticated AI solutions.
 A key component in this ecosystem is the Semantic Kernel, an open-source SDK that acts as an orchestration layer, allowing developers to integrate large language models (LLMs) with conventional programming languages like C# and Python.

 **Key Components:**

-*   **Azure AI Studio:** A unified platform for building, managing, and deploying AI solutions.
+*   **Azure AI Foundry:** A unified platform for building, managing, and deploying AI solutions.
 It provides access to a wide range of models from the model catalog, tools for prompt engineering (Prompt Flow), and capabilities for fine-tuning and evaluating models.
 *   **Semantic Kernel:** An open-source SDK that simplifies the integration of LLMs into applications.
 It provides a framework for creating and chaining AI skills, enabling developers to build intelligent agents that can perform tasks like summarization, question answering, and code generation.
 It supports various LLMs, including those from Azure OpenAI Service.
 *   **Retrieval Augmented Generation (RAG):** A technique that enhances the capabilities of LLMs by grounding their responses in external, authoritative data sources.
 Instead of relying solely on the knowledge embedded during training, RAG systems retrieve relevant information from a knowledge base and use it to augment the prompt given to the LLM, leading to more accurate, relevant, and up-to-date responses.
 This is particularly useful for enterprise applications where LLMs need to access proprietary or real-time data.
 *   **Fine-tuning Language Models:** The process of further training a pre-trained language model on a smaller, task-specific dataset.
 This allows the model to adapt to specific domains, styles, or tasks, improving its performance for particular use cases without having to train a model from scratch.